 Air valves make the maintenance of an aquarium quite simple as well as providing your fish with a clean, healthy living environment.
 They enhance the function of fish tank filters by regulating air flow and aerating wate.

 Before we get to why you need air valves, we need to define exactly what they are.
 According to Wikipedia, ‘an Air Operated Valve is a type of power operated valve that uses air pressure against a piston or diaphragm to produce linear or circular movement to operate a valve.’

 Air Valves perform 2 important functions in a piping system

 - provide system protection.

 How does it provide system protection?
 By exhausting and admitting air through the air valves during system operations.
-The times of operations include start-up, shutdown, and critical conditions.
+The times of operation include start-up, shutdown and critical conditions.
 Critical conditions means times of power failures or line breaks.
-The exhausting and admitting of air during these times will reduce the potential for destructive surges normally associated with uncontrolled air or a vacuum condition within the piping system.
+The exhausting and admitting of air during these times reduces the potential for destructive surges normally associated with uncontrolled air or a vacuum condition within the piping system.